Who can write for us?

 Please do not apply if you are interested in using science writing for activism.

-If you are interested in applying, fill out the application here.
-If we think you are a good fit, we will reach out to schedule a video chat.
-If you do not hear from us, then your application was not a good fit.
+To apply, fill out an application here.
+If we think you are a good fit, we will reach out to schedule a video interview.
+If you do not hear from us, then your application was not a good fit at this time.

 Disclaimer: Being a Sciworthy writer is a freelance position, but keep in mind that this is not a job you could likely make a living from.
 We don’t have the budget for that.
 We feel it is important to be upfront about this.

 This page was last updated on December 18, 2023.